 Another thing to keep in mind is that Italy has a lot of toll roads.
 Be sure to have enough cash on hand to pay the tolls, or you may end up getting fined.

 Overall, as long as you’re prepared for some crowded roads and tolls, driving through Italy is safe and a great way to see the country.

-Is it really difficult to drive in Italy?
+Is it really difficult to drive through Italian cities?

 If you’re thinking about renting a car and driving around Italy, you might be wondering if it’s really as difficult as everyone says.